tomdamelio/reward_decoding/README.md

 ![image](https://user-images.githubusercontent.com/79924152/181863019-feb89509-f7a8-4a72-9c12-6c6dab9b890a.png)

-**Figure 1.** Example of the functional connectivity of a mouse session according to reward and non-reward conditions (Steinmetz et al, 2019)
+**Figure 1.** Example of the functional connectivity of one mouse session according to reward and non-reward conditions.

 ## Hypothesis